Skip to content

 Source trimShortest usable clipFull interaction

-VLC can export GIF, but palette control is easier to get wrong than one FFmpeg line.
+Limitation: You maintain the commands.
+VLC can export GIF, but palette control is easy to get wrong.